 - Serve & Enjoy

-- As mentioned in this paleo rhubarb crisp recipe I mention you add nuts for a bit of extra crunch.
-Try adding nuts such as macadamias, almonds, hazelnuts and almost any other nut but peanuts.
+- As mentioned in the paleo rhubarb crisp recipe ingredient list, I suggest you add nuts for a bit of extra crunch.
+Try adding nuts such as macadamias, almonds, hazelnuts and almost any other nut except peanuts.

-- Since the apple & rhubarb is already cooked the only reason you need to cook this in the oven is the topping.
-If you prefer a more chunky filling then I suggest to cook the apple for a bit less in the pot.
+- Since the apple & rhubarb is already cooked, the only reason you need to bake this in the oven is for the topping.
+If you prefer a more chunky filling, then I suggest to cook the apple for a bit less in the pot.

 - If you find the topping mix is too wet simply add some more of the dry ingredients.
 Alternatively, if the mix is too dry try adding some more coconut oil.

-If you’re interested of how much of an impact this tasty paleo dessert will have on your diet then you can find all the important information below.
-This information is only an estimate but will hopefully help you out if you’re keep tracking of certain nutritional information.
+If you’re interested in how much of an impact this tasty paleo dessert will have on your diet, then you can find all the essential information below.
+This information is only an estimate but will hopefully help you out if you’re keeping track of specific nutritional information.